• Skip to primary navigation

 Using the end of a spoon to swirl melted chocolate into chocolate greek yogurt to make bark.

-5. Swirl: Use the end of a spoon or knife to make swoops and swirls, blending the chocolate and yogurt together.
+5. Swirl: Use the end of a spoon or knife to make swoops and swirls, leaving ribbons of chocolate on top.

 Chocolate yogurt bark spread onto a parchment lined sheet pan, swirled with melted chocolate and topped with toffee bits.